milanmdev/bsky.rss/README.md

   - `$link`: The link of the RSS post
   - `$description`: The description of the RSS post
 - `publishEmbed`: Whether to publish the post as an embed or not.
 If set to `true`, the post will be published as an embed with the title, description (if available), and link to the RSS post.
+- `embedType`: Type of embed.
+If set to `card`, the post will be published with a link-card.
+If set to `image` an image will be uploaded.
 - `languages`: The languages to set the posts to.
 This can be an array of `ISO 639-1` language codes.
 If not set, it will default to `en`.
 - `truncate`: Whether or not to truncate the body of the post if it is over 300 characters.
 By default, this is set to `true`.
 - `runInterval`: The interval (in seconds) to run the RSS poster.
 By default (and reccomended), this is set to `60` seconds.